Niels-Be/agar.io-clone/README.md

 Tanks to [@huytd](https://github.com/huytd/agar.io-clone) for inspiration and parts of this readme

 ## How to Play
->You can check out a more elaborated how to play on our [wiki](https://github.com/huytd/agar.io-clone/wiki/How-to-Play)
+>You can check out a more elaborated how to play on @huytd`s [wiki](https://github.com/huytd/agar.io-clone/wiki/How-to-Play)

 #### Game Basics
 - Move your mouse on the screen to move yourself